LSWR suburban lines: Main line widenings

 Nine Elms was the chief goods terminal for London with extensive sidings and yards.
 Locomotive workshops were here on the south side, part of which was absorbed in the mid-1870s by a new main line viaduct between the Wandsworth Road tunnel and New Road (now Thessaly Road).
 The four track main line was diverted progressively, tracks opening between 22 October 1877 and 21 July 1878.
 Widening followed westward (Queens Road (Battersea) to 'Clapham Junction') on 1 November 1877.

 Since the opening of the Epsom line there had been four tracks between Wimbledon and the present-day Raynes Park.
 This extended to the next stop when the Kingston line opened; arranged as two double track parallel railways.
 Here both tracks for the Kingston loop-with-branch went under the main line to progress north-westwards.

 Here a double-line junction (at the west end of Coombe & Malden station (i.e. New Malden)) was passed by the Board of Trade on 24 April 1880, enabling the four tracks to act roughly as a four-track line.
 Quadrupling throughout between Clapham Junction and Hampton Court Junction was progressively completed by 1 April 1884, with the tracks paired by direction (Up Local, Up Through, Down Through, Down Local.)
 A new spur was provided at Malden for the loop-with-branch and a new tunnel at Raynes Park brought the Up Epsom line under the main line to join the Up Local Line, burrowing junctions.

 Accordingly, a new combined and extended Wimbledon station north-east of Wimbledon Bridge was opened, on 21 November 1881, and terminus for the Metropolitan District Railway's trains.

 By 1890 to Hampton Court Junction was four-track and three-track (only one down) to Woking.

 A New Line to Guildford

 Residents of Cobham had long called for a railway, and a number of schemes were put forward, and failed.
-After a complex of schemes, Acts in 1881, 1882 and 1883 authorised what became the Guildford New Line, running from the main line at Long Ditton via Cobham, with a branch from the Leatherhead terminus joining it at Effingham, without a junction station until 1885.
+After a complex of schemes, the South Western Railway Act 1881 (44 & 45 Vict. c. ccix), the South-western Railway Act 1882 (45 & 46 Vict. c. ccxi) and the South Western Railway (Various Powers) Act 1883 (46 & 47 Vict. c. clxxxix) authorised what became the Guildford New Line, running from the main line at Long Ditton via Cobham, with a branch from the Leatherhead terminus joining it at Effingham, without a junction station until 1885.
 Although the line was planned to serve local stations only, it gradually received through Portsmouth trains in the final years of the nineteenth century.